vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmApplianceDetail.md

 ## Description

-The `Get-SrmApplianceDetail` cmdlet retrieves information about the Site Recovery Manager Appliance.
+The `Get-SrmApplianceDetail` cmdlet retrieves information about the Site Recovery Manager appliance.

 ## Examples